Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 Psalms 91:1 He that dwelleth in THE SECRET PLACE of the most High shall abide under the shadow of the Almighty.

-The secret place is where we really get into God.
+The secret place is where we get into God.
 Where is your secret place?
 The hiding place is where we hope in his word.
 Where is your hiding place?
 It’s the place where you lay your heart upon the altar.
 It’s where you sincerely pray and talk with God, and it’s the place where all your guile comes out.
 Do you have a fig tree?
 Have you caved out a spot for you and God to hang out?
 The fig tree is where we meet God.

 Why was Apostle Nathanael a child of God with no guile and a pure heart?
 He had his fig tree.
 He had his fig tree where he studied God’s word, and he had his fig tree where he kept his heart pure and laid open to God.